mcdemarco/the-new-kitchen-cookbook/rice/ipRisotto.md

 # Instant Pot Risotto

 This is a basic no-cheese risotto for the instant pot, based on an extremely basic one in [How To Instant Pot](https://amzn.to/3cwlXm2).
+The miso paste step is from [serious eats](https://www.seriouseats.com/pressure-cooker-mushroom-risotto-recipe).

 Serves two as a main meal with extras (one person per half cup of rice), or 3--4 (per cup) as a side dish.
 I scale the full meal up to at least 1 1/4 c. rice when we're hungry.